arhohuttunen/arhohuttunen.com/content/post/junit-5-migration/index.md

 </plugin>
 ```

-Correspondingly, we can configure filtering in Gradle `build.gradle`:
+Correspondingly, the configuration in `build.gradle` becomes a bit easier:

 ```gradle
 test {